Bhavya-Verma07/eLitmusWeb/Readme.txt

 To start this web service, first do git pull in your terminal.
-Run, npm init, resulting in creation of node_modules folder containing the information and dependencies of the code.
+Run, npm install and npm init, resulting in creation of node_modules folder containing the information and dependencies of the code. then, run npm i express
 Run command, node index.js to run the web service.
 You can start playing the puzzles only after registration and login process.